We set our Support team the challenge of building the ideal targeted list for a client launching a children's travel accessory.

-- Return to Target and use Agility's subjects to create even more results. you could consider a People search, an Outlet search or both.
+- Return to Discover Contacts and use Agility's subjects to create even more results. you could consider a People search, an Outlet search or both.
 For this exercise, we looked to target individual people.
 That way we can claim to have provided a highly-targeted and direct email list.
 Add and remove subjects as you see fit to control the number of results.
 You may get a better targeted set of results if you apply subjects to the people and the outlets they write for.
 For example, in the subjects field for People, select subjects related to children and parenting and in the Outlet subject field select multiple subjects related to Travel and Tourism.
 You could even try switching the subjects between People and Outlets to see what results are generated.

 - For geography, use the Covering Area field under Outlets.
 Instead of searching for global, which would dramatically expand the results, try limiting the search to your core markets and languages.
 You could then do separate searches for the same criteria covering wider regions and select a number of results from the top outlets.